TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design_RID.md

 ### Server/Database
 - The server shall receive the packaged information obtained from the RID signal via a Transmission Control Protocol (TCP) from the central computer.
-- After the data has been unpacked and processed, it shall be stored in the database system for 30 days before being deleted.
+- After the data has been unpacked and processed, the RID shall be stored in the database system.
+The other data shall be stored for 30 days before being deleted.
+- If the network goes down, the server shall buffer the received packets for 10 minutes.

 ### Website
 - The website shall pull the processed data from the server/database module.